cloudwebrtc/args_helper/README.md

 Automatically (on each start of program) performed the following operations:

-- Validation of the method, which are responsible for the commands.
+- Validation of the methods, which are responsible for the commands.
 - Validation of the method parameters, which are responsible for the command options.

 This means that unimplemented and partially implemented commands not allowed.